 Life in this idiom is not life at all; it’s surviving—and life has to be about more than just survival.
 Director Alfonso Cuarón (who also wrote the screenplay with his son, Jonas) has crafted a story that charts the process of recovery, from denial to confrontation to acceptance.
 The chilling use of 3D to create an infinite depth of space—and to allow debris to cut right in front of your face—accentuates our protagonist’s sudden confrontation with the deep, dark fears that haunt her; just as she can’t fathom the tranquility that her co-astronaut displays with his penchant for twangy country music and flirty conversation, she also can’t fathom herself ever being comfortable with her seemingly infinite emotional shit.
 The only solution is just to keep moving away from it all.
 But as she travels from set piece to set piece, Ryan undergoes a process of rebirth; from a peaceful—though temporary—incubation aboard the International Space Station, to a painful process of pushing through the atmosphere, to the first shaky steps on uncertain legs into a strange new world, Ryan comes to terms with living.
 She’ll either make it through and have one hell of a story to tell, or she won’t—and that’s ok.
 The important thing is to seize control when you’re able to and live life unafraid.

-I forced myself to go and see Gravity twice in the theatre.
+I forced myself to go and see Gravity twice in the theater.
 Each time, the scenes of the debris attacking the space shuttle and Ryan’s subsequent careening through space made me grip the armrest so tightly that I nearly ripped it off.
 As soon as I’d heard about the film, I knew I was going to attend—I knew it would provoke a deep-seated anxiety, but I went to see it anyway.
 I don’t hold myself in esteem because I went to see a movie, but I do feel some small sense of pride that I confronted something that I’m deeply afraid of, in however removed a capacity.
 Admittedly, I feel a chill when I watch Chris Hadfield covering David Bowie’s “Space Oddity” in zero gravity, but I still make myself watch it.
 I’m slowly chipping away at age-old fears, and every time I do, I open myself up to wonders I can’t even imagine.
 It’s okay to be helpless sometimes.
 Planet Earth is blue, and there’s nothing I can do.
 But it’s a beautiful shade of blue, isn’t it?